 The minor includes 18 credit hours of coursework that provide the necessary accounting, fraud examination, and investigative skills to investigate, detect, and prevent fraud.
 In many cases, students may apply courses within their major toward completion of the forensic accounting minor.

-All courses are delivered via the Internet.
+All courses are offered online.
 On-campus visits are not required.